hamishgibbs/colocation_dashboard/UK/text/blurb.md

-Facebook colocation data uses aggregated mobile phone trajectories to understand the probabiltiy of "colocations" over time.
-Explore the network of colocation probabilities in the UK
+Facebook colocation data uses anonymized mobile phone location data to understand the probability of "colocations" between administrative areas over time.
+A colocation probability is the probability of overlapping mobile phone trajectories for >5 minutes during a week.
+Explore the network of colocation probabilities in the UK.